Trending: CCW Insurance, Best Hearing Protection, Best Pistol Flashlights, Daily Gun Deals NEW!

 The Magpul bipod is highly compact and uses a button deployment system to allow you to adjust the height of the bipod legs.

-While the Magpul bipod isn’t the lightest of the list it is the lightest with its features.
+While the Magpul bipod isn’t the lightest on the list, it is the lightest with its features.

 Two main things: weight and price.